-For the past 12 years, the Turn 2 Foundation has supported Student Assistance Programs at both Portage and Kalamazoo Public Schools.
+For the past 12 years, the Turn 2 Foundation has supported Student Assistance Programs at Portage Public Schools.
 The program seeks to decrease the number of substance-abuse cases within the school population, and community at large.
 Funds are focused on prevention programs and interventions that promote healthy students achieving academically in the school environment and community as well.

 Portage Public School's Student Assistance Program (SAP) coordinators work with local high schools, community agencies, parents, and students.
 The programs, projects, and activities listed below are a part of SAP's continuing effort to enhance a unified base for the school, the home, and the community.